 Worms differ from computer viruses because they can propagate themselves, rather than using a carrier program or file.
-They simply create exact copies of themselves and use communication between computers to spread.
+They simply create copies of themselves and use communication between computers to spread.

 The Conficker worm is an example of an Internet worm that exploits a system vulnerability to infect machines over the network.
 Such worms are capable of spreading very rapidly, infecting large numbers of machines.